 In The Raw Beach Garden Organic Kitchen

-In The Raw Beach Garden Organic Kitchen (BG) is one of the cosiest and prettiest outdoor restaurants in Canggu perfect for day or night meals.
+Beach Garden Bar & Restaurant is one of the cosiest and prettiest outdoor restaurants in Canggu perfect for day or night meals.
 This is the best place to enjoy food in Canggu that is made from local produce, 100% organic, ethically sourced and seasonal.
 There are lots of vegetarian and vegan options here too.

 The best part about BG is the cold-pressed juices as the owner is also the creator of The Juice Press, one of the most popular juice companies in the USA.